New York Botanical Garden - Director of the Mertz Library

 The LuEsther T. Mertz Library was founded in 1899 and has evolved to be one of the largest, most comprehensive botanical libraries in the world and contains ten centuries of knowledge about all aspects of plants and related topics.
 The Library’s collections comprise more than one million print and non-print items, including 550,000 volumes of books and journals, more than 32,000 pieces of art and illustration, plus 6,953 linear feet of archival materials representing more than 75 percent of the world’s literature on systematic botany and approximately 83 percent of the world’s published floras.
 The Library builds its collections through active purchasing, exchanges with other libraries and gifts.

 The successful candidate must have a record of demonstrated leadership in a library setting, with increasing responsibilities, which include effective supervision of professional librarians and commitment to realizing the values of the NYBG in a library context.
-A MLS or MLIS from an accredited program is preferred but not required.
-An ability to inspire, set goals, and innovate; to engage and unite stakeholders; to listen carefully and communicate persuasively; to build strong relationships and collaborate effectively; to understand and support the needs of all disciplines and inter-disciplines; to be a strong fundraiser for the Library; and to operate library administrative and budgetary functions with a high level of skill are all desired qualities.
+A MLS or MLIS from an accredited program or equivalent experience in a library setting is preferred but not required.
+An advanced degree or experience working in a museum or special collection would also be advantageous.
+An ability to inspire, set goals, and innovate; to engage and unite stakeholders; to listen carefully and communicate persuasively; to build strong relationships and collaborate effectively; to understand and support the needs of all disciplines and inter-disciplines; to demonstrate familiarity and comfort with individual and institutional fundraising; and to operate library administrative and budgetary functions with a high level of skill are all desired qualities.

 Nominations and inquiries can be directed to: Jessica Herrington, Cathryn Davis and Melissa Fincher at NYBGDirectorMertzLibrary@wittkieffer.com.